 The second edition of the National Safety and Quality Health Service (NSQHS) Standards includes a new Comprehensive Care Standard.

-The Commission has developed a conceptual model to support health service organisations in understanding the conditions required to support the delivery of comprehensive care.
+A conceptual model to support health service organisations in understanding the conditions required to support the delivery of comprehensive care.

-The Commission has developed a number of resources to help healthcare organisations and clinicians implement comprehensive care.
+Resources to help healthcare organisations and clinicians implement comprehensive care.